darktable-org/dtorg/content/pages/about/faq.md

         Please be patient, currently you can not print.
 The Print module in darktable is using [CUPS](https://en.wikipedia.org/wiki/CUPS) on all operating systems, but that is not available on Windows.
 This means there was no easy way to port that functionality, and it will require further efforts to find a proper solution for printing in the Windows version as well.
 Until that time you can use your favorite image printing software separately to print the exported images.

+    * **I read in the manual to about changing some configuration setting, which supposed to be located in the user config directory.
+Where is the config file in the Windows version?**

+         The configuration file of darktable is located at `C:\Users\[username]\AppData\Local\darktable\darktablerc`.
+If you change it please use a text editor which can handle Unix line endings, like Notepad++ or similar.

     * **I have started darktable and its user interface is Finnish/Italian/Urdu/etc. How can I change the language of the user interface to English?**

         By default darktable uses you operating system's language and if a localization is available in that language it will start using that localization for the user interface.
 You can override that and switch to an English user interface in multiple ways:

         * You can launch darktable using the command line `darkable --conf ui_last/gui_language=C`
         * You can change the darktable shortcut at the Start Menu and append `--conf ui_last/gui_language=C` to the Target field
         * You can change this setting in the configuration file itself.
-Open with an editor the configuration file of darktable `C:\Users\[[username]]\AppData\Local\darktable\darktablerc`, find the line `ui_last/gui_language=` and modify it to `ui_last/gui_language=C`.
+Open with an editor the configuration file of darktable `C:\Users\[username]\AppData\Local\darktable\darktablerc`, find the line `ui_last/gui_language=` and modify it to `ui_last/gui_language=C`.
 Please use a text editor which can handle Unix line endings, like Notepad++ or similar

     * **I try to export to a TIFF file and it takes ages, what's happening?**

-        We have got a few similar reports on slow TIFF export, but so far we were not able to reproduce it.
-If you have this problem, please help us by reproducing it and sharing the image file and the reproduction steps using the [bug tracking](https://redmine.darktable.org/projects/darktable/issues/new) system.
+        We have got a few similar reports on slow TIFF export, and we have identified the root cause in an upstream system.
+Please bear with us until this gets fixed.

+    * **I read a lot of information in the manual to turn on some debug settings, but I cannot see any debug information.
+Where can I find those debug logs?**

+        The Windows version of dt by default logs its debug information to the following places:

+        Windows 10:
+        `C:\Users\[username]\AppData\Local\Microsoft\Windows\INetCache\darktable\darktable-log.txt`

+        Windows 7:
+        `C:\Users\[username]\AppData\Local\Microsoft\Windows\Temporary Internet Files\darktable\darktable-log.txt`

     * **I export my image with a filename which contains some non-English characters, and it's not working perfectly, what can I do?**